venkys-io/Code-Blogs/POST ORDER TRAVERSALS.md

     - Post order traversal can be applied in file systems to perform operations such as deleting a directory and its contents.
 This ensures that the contents of a directory are deleted before the directory itself.
 5. **Decision Tree Processing:**
     - In machine learning, particularly with decision trees, post order traversal can be employed to interpret and analyze the structure of the tree.
 This is useful for understanding the decision-making process.

+## Test Cases:

+- Input:
+  let's input values to construct a binary tree:
+  10
+  20
+  30
+  -1
+  -1
+  -1
+  -1
+  -1
+  Output:
+  The output will be the post-order traversal of the constructed binary tree.

+  For the provided input, the output would be:
+  20
+  30
+  10

+  Explanation:
+  The input constructs a binary tree where the root node has a value of 10, and it has no children.
+  The post-order traversal starts from the root:
+  Since the left and right children of the root are None, it directly prints the value of the root node, which is 10.
+  Therefore, the post-order traversal output is 20 30 10, which represents the data of the nodes visited in post-order traversal.

+- Input:
+  let's input values to construct a binary tree:
+  1
+  2
+  3
+  4
+  5
+  -1
+  -1
+  6
+  7
+  -1
+  -1
+  -1

+  Output:
+  The output will be the post-order traversal of the constructed binary tree.
+  For the provided input, the output would be:
+  4
+  5
+  2
+  6
+  7
+  3
+  1

+  Explanation:
+  The input constructs a binary tree where the root node has a value of 1.
+  The left child of the root has a value of 2, and the right child has a value of 3.
+  The left child of node 2 has a value of 4, and the right child has a value of 5.
+  The left child of node 3 has no child (-1), and the right child has a value of 6.
+  The right child of node 6 has a value of 7.
+  The post-order traversal visits the nodes in the following order:
+  Traverse left subtree of root 1: 4, 5, 2
+  Traverse right subtree of root 1: 6, 7, 3
+  Finally, print root node 1
+  Therefore, the post-order traversal output is 4 5 2 6 7 3 1, which represents the data of the nodes visited in post-order traversal.